 - Leave public access blocked

 The first 5 GB of GCS storage is free per month.
-A WordPress backup set is typically
+A WordPress backup set is typically well under that.

 Install backup tools